1. Mold

 Water damage or leaks

-If your carpet rests above the plumbing, or if there is a leak from the ceiling or a wall in a room with plumbing in it, that will supply all the moisture that mildew needs to grow and thrive.
-Leaks are there number one cause of water damage in the United States.
+If your carpet rests above the plumbing, or if there is a leak from the ceiling or a wall in a room with plumbing, that will supply all the moisture that mildew needs to grow and thrive.
+Leaks are the number one cause of water damage in the United States.

 Steps to Remove Mildew Smell in Carpets